dgreisen-cfpb/pantheon-helpers/README.md

 Because it is so easy, you should be writing a ton of tests.

 You run your tests with `cake test`.
+This will run all jasmine unit tests in the spec directory.
+It will also run a code coverage calculator.
+Your code coverage should be above 90%.

 You will be writing your tests using jasmine-node, so you will need to write tests against the [v1.3 api](http://jasmine.github.io/1.3/introduction.html).